CZXgodlike/CS611_Final_Project/README.md

 Contain different types of controllers used for controlling(reading and writing) data from different csv files.

 * **GUIs:**
-Classes for making all the GUIs of the ATM.
+Classes for creating all the GUIs of the ATM.

 For data storage, we chose to store data into csv files in data folder.